-Machine learning algorithm cheat sheet for Azure Machine Learning Studio
+Machine Learning Algorithm Cheat Sheet for Azure Machine Learning designer

-Azure Machine Learning Studio has a large library of algorithms from the regression, classification, clustering, and anomaly detection families.
+Azure Machine Learning has a large library of algorithms from the classification, recommender systems, clustering, anomaly detection, regression and text analytics families.
 Each is designed to address a different type of machine learning problem.

 Download the cheat sheet here: Machine Learning Algorithm Cheat Sheet (11x17 in.)

 Download and print the Machine Learning Algorithm Cheat Sheet in tabloid size to keep it handy and get help choosing an algorithm.

 How to use the Machine Learning Algorithm Cheat Sheet

 The suggestions offered in this algorithm cheat sheet are approximate rules-of-thumb.
 Some can be bent, and some can be flagrantly violated.
 This is intended to suggest a starting point.
 Don’t be afraid to run a head-to-head competition between several algorithms on your data.
 There is simply no substitute for understanding the principles of each algorithm and the system that generated your data.

 Every machine learning algorithm has its own style or inductive bias.
 For a specific problem, several algorithms may be appropriate, and one algorithm may be a better fit than others.
 But it's not always possible to know beforehand which is the best fit.
 In cases like these, several algorithms are listed together in the cheat sheet.
 An appropriate strategy would be to try one algorithm, and if the results are not yet satisfactory, try the others.

 To learn more about the algorithms in Azure Machine Learning, go to the Algorithm and module reference.